10 Tips & Tricks to Save Money on Disney World Tickets!

 This is another attempt by Disney to distribute crowds evenly throughout the year.
 It can help you because if you are flexible with your travel dates, you can potentially save money on your park tickets!

-You can get details on when is the cheapest time to go to Disney World in this post, but if you are looking for the rock-bottom cheapest dates to visit, here they are:
+If you are looking for the rock-bottom cheapest dates to visit, here they are:

 • The last three weeks in January